JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginsClasspath`
 {#prepareSandbox-pluginsClasspath}

-List of dependencies on external plugins resolved from the `intellijPlatformPluginsExtracted` configuration.
+Specifies a list of dependencies on external plugins resolved from the `intellijPlatformPluginsExtracted` configuration.

 {style="narrow"}
 Type